Tjalle/impfresher-berlin/README.md

 => The API fetching data is not mine, just using what is out there.
 Check https://github.com/guicheffer/impfstoff.bot for a bot you can run on twitter/telegram.

+Also note - at the moment there are hardly any appointments available.